 Bob reluctantly published his first article way back in 1986 after much cajoling and encouragement from Colin Dyson, the then editor of Coarse Fisherman magazine.
 It was never Bob’s intention to become a writer, having left school aged 15, shy, self conscious and with precious few ambitions.
 “I was a lazy sod!”
 Said Bob.
 But Colin was quick to recognise a talent and with a little guidance and encouragement unleashed the angling phenomenon that is the Bob Roberts we know today.

 “It’s funny.
 I never saw myself as a writer and dreaded seeing that first article being published.
-Colin had helped me with lots of information and he called in the favour asking me to write three articles, ‘just for him’.
-He never actually said he’d publish them until I received a call telling me to watch out for the next issue.
-I dreaded getting on the bus for our first club match after the debut article went in Coarse Angler.
+Colin had helped me with lots of information and he called in the favour asking me to write three articles, ‘just for him’ was the deal.
+He never actually told me he would be publishing them until I received a call telling me to watch out for the next issue of Coarse Angler magazine.
+I dreaded getting on the bus for our first club match after the debut article appeared.
 After all, a kid from a mining village pretending to be a writer?
-Boy would I have the Mickey taken.
+Boy would I have the Mickey taken out of me.

 So I came up with another three articles thinking that would exhaust my experience and I could go back to my club matches and forget about writing altogether.

-Whether Colin was a talent spotting genius, simply got lucky or I ran away with the idea that I could write, we’ll never know, but publishing that first article was like striking oil and ideas came gushing out of nowhere.
+Whether Colin was a talent spotting genius, simply got lucky or I ran away with the idea that I could write, we’ll never know, but publishing that first article was like striking oil and ideas came gushing out.
 Suddenly I couldn’t stop writing and it was in danger of taking over my life.
-It’s strange to think that even as recent as twenty years ago we didn’t have computers or even a typewriter.
+It’s strange to think that even as recent as twenty years ago we didn’t have computers.
+I didn’t even have a typewriter.
 The articles were written in longhand.